krishnavaleti/EmployeeServiceFullStackApplication/README.md

 6. Create a kafka topic employee-topic if not created already

-	a. go to path C:\kafka and open command prompt from there.
+	a. go to path C:\kafka and open the command prompt from there.

 	b. give the command  .\bin\windows\kafka-topics.bat --create --topic employee-topic --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1

-	c. verify the topic with below command, .\bin\windows\kafka-topics.bat --list --bootstrap-server localhost:9092
+	c. verify the topic with the below command, .\bin\windows\kafka-topics.bat --list --bootstrap-server localhost:9092

 7. Run frontend application